hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_submit_tutorial.rst

 2. Create the Batch
 -------------------

-Using the SDK, creating a Batch is as simple as calling the *create* method and passing it one or more Transactions.
-If serialized, there is no need to decode them first.
-In addition to Transaction instances, the BatchEncoder can handle TransactionLists encoded as both raw binaries and url-safe base64 strings.
+Using the SDK, creating a Batch is similar to creating a transaction.
+The header is signed, and the resulting signature acts as the Batch's ID.
+The Batch is then constructed out of the header bytes, the header signature, and the transactions that make up the batch.

 {% if language == 'JavaScript' %}

 .. code-block:: javascript

-    const batch = batcher.create(txn)

-    const batch2 = batcher.create([txn, txn2])
+    const signature = signer.sign(batchHeaderBytes)

-    const batch3 = batcher.create(txnBytes)
+    const batch = protobuf.Batch.create({
+        header: batchHeaderBytes,
+        headerSignature: signature,
+        transactions: transactions
+    }

 {% else %}

 .. code-block:: python

+    from sawtooth_sdk.protobuf.batch_pb2 import Batch

+    signature = signer.sign(batch_header_bytes)

-    batch = batcher.create(txn)
+    batch = Batch(

-    batch2 = batcher.create([txn, txn2])

-    batch3 = batcher.create(txn_bytes)
+        header=batch_header_bytes,
+        header_signature=signature,
+        transactions=txns
+    )

 {% endif %}